Sir David Attenborough – Naturalist & Broadcaster

 Robert Bateman – Naturalist & Artist

-Along with a large and important body of scientific research, it’s their population advocacy work (along with their 1969 book The Population Bomb, followed by its 1990 sequel The Population Explosion) for which they’re best known.
+Along with a large and important body of scientific research, it’s their population advocacy work (along with their 1968 book The Population Bomb, followed by its 1991 sequel The Population Explosion) for which they’re best known.
 With unflinching directness, they warned that the Earth’s resources could not indefinitely support the planet’s growing population.
 Their willingness to offer and seek solutions to population-related problems has attracted harsh criticism; their judgments have been distorted, and their prescriptions sometimes misrepresented as draconian.
 Nevertheless, the passage of time is revealing their work to be prescient.

 Both have displayed rare leadership—notably but not exclusively on the subject of population growth—in seeking to translate meaningful science into workable policy stemming from an unalterable belief that “the future is still ours to make.”

 He retired from the federal public service in the fall of 2006, and became a Senior Fellow at the University of Ottawa’s Graduate School of Public and International Affairs.

 In July 2008, the Secretary-General of the United Nations, Ban Ki-moon, appointed Mr. Fowler to be his Special Envoy to Niger, with the rank of Under-Secretary-General.
-While acquitting his UN mission, Mr. Fowler and his colleague, Louis Guay, were captured by Al Qaeda in the Islamic Maghreb (AQIM) on 14 December 2008, and held hostage in the Sahara Desert for 130 days.
-In November 2011 HarperCollins (Canada) published his account of that experience entitled, “A Season in Hell: My 130 days in the Sahara with Al Qaeda.”
+While carrying out his mission, Mr. Fowler and his colleague, Louis Guay, were captured by Al Qaeda in the Islamic Maghreb (AQIM) and held hostage in the Sahara Desert for 130 days.
+In November 2011 Harper Collins (Canada) published his account of that experience, entitled “A Season in Hell: My 130 days in the Sahara with Al Qaeda.”